Police Athletic League - Bronx, NY

 - Build positive relationships with youth and adults and serve as a role model with respect to demeanor, communication, and behavior.

-- Provide direction to staff in a manner that ensures that program areas are neat and clean and that equipment and supplies are managed appropriately.
+- Provide direction to staff in a manner that ensures the program areas are neat and clean, and that equipment and supplies are managed appropriately.

 - Quickly identify and seek to resolve conflicts and behavioral problems in consultation with the program coordinator.

-- Plan and post-activity schedules and evidence of work in approved areas.
+- Plan and post all schedules and dance equipment in approved areas.

-- Responsible for the inventory, ordering, care, and maintenance of all related supplies and equipment.
+- Responsible for the inventory, ordering, care, and maintenance of all supplies and equipment.

-- File incident reports (accidents, injuries, altercations) no later than the day of the incident.
+- File incident report (accidents, injuries, altercations, etc.) no later than the day of the incident.

-- Interact with parents and keep open lines of communication to better understand and manage the children.
+- Interact with parents and keep open lines of communications to enable you to better understand and manage their/our child(ren).

-- A minimum of two years of academic preparation in Computer Science, Digital Design, Multimedia programming or other equivalent training.
+- A minimum of two years of academic preparation in dance or other equivalent training.

-- Demonstrated skills and competency as an instructor.
+- Demonstrated skills and competency as an instructor and artist.